jportella93/jon-portella-blog/content/blog/track-user-scroll-with-intersectionobserver/index.md

 1. Detect when the section enters the viewport.
 2. Fire a callback that will log that event on our analytics software e.g. [Fathom](https://usefathom.com/), [Matomo](https://matomo.org/), [Google Analytics](https://analytics.google.com/).
 3. Disconnect the observer to avoid logging the event more than once.

-Here’s a demo:

-Demonstration of window.IntersectionObserver to log user scroll to a certain section.

----

 ```javascript
 // Feature detection, avoid breaking IE11